in2code-de/migration/readme.md

 # TYPO3 Migration and Importer Boilerplate

 ## Description
-This extension (with extension key **migration**) is a kickstarter extension (boilerplate) to import or migrate TYPO3 stuff within the same database.
-Boilerplate means in this case, take the extension and change it to your needs.
-The main task is to create easy migrations with just a few lines of code.

-E.g:
+This extension (**EXT:migration**) is a helper extension for your TYPO3 updates and migrations based on CLI commands (to prevent timeouts, use a better performance, etc...).

+What can this extension do for you:
+* migrates table values
+* import tables values from other tables
+* exports whole page branches with all records and files as json
+* imports whole page branches with all records and files from json into an existing table (and gives new identifiers and relations)
+* does page actions (move, copy and delete) from CLI

+This boilerplate extension (similar to a framework: take it, adjust it to your needs, make your migration and delete it at the end) helped in2code in some really large projects to migrate some stuff - e.g.:
+* tt_news to tx_news
+* templatevoila to backendlayouts and gridelements
+* mailform to powermail or mailform to form
+* individual stuff to different individual stuff

+**Note**:
+If you want to use this extension for your migrations, you need a basic understanding of the database structure of your TYPO3 instance.
+Because you have to set up the migrators and importers by yourself (e.g. you have to know that tt_news.title will be migrated to tx_news_domain_model_news.title for your news migration, etc...).

+Some naming conventions:
-* **Import** from an old to a new table (like from tt_news to tx_news_domain_model_news)
+* **Import** means here: Import stuff from an old to a new table (like from tt_news to tx_news_domain_model_news)
-* **Migrate** existing records in an existing table (like in tt_content from TemplaVoila to Gridelements)
+* **Migrate** means here: Migrate existing records in an existing table (like in tt_content from TemplaVoila to Gridelements)

 ## Introduction

 ### Possible roadmap for TYPO3 update and migration projects

-If your migration comes along with a TYPO3 update (like from 6.2 to 8.7 or so), you should go this way:
+If your migration comes along with a TYPO3 update (like from 6.2 to 9.5 or so), you should go this way:

 * Start with a clean database and a new TYPO3 and build your functions in it with some testpages
 * Add additional functions you need to your small test instance (like news, powermail, own content elements, etc...)